Crackson4/Side-Scripts/README.md

 # Miyagi's Sidescripts

-A collection of small programs created by me, written in various languages.
+A collection of small programs created by me - Miyagi - written in various languages.

 ## Contact Info